CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 With the information gathered from the previous section, we can finally get rid of the annoying invokedynamics and reveal the true invocation.

-Starting with nothing, we should find BSM[^2] and decryptor method first.
+Starting with nothing, we should find BSM and decryptor method first.

 ```java
 //find BSM